All projects

 Reconciliation halt, anomaly flag, drawdown breaker, live-lock — all confirmed

-The trade-off is absolute return: 4.5% annualized vs. SPY's 11.1%.
-But on a Calmar basis (return divided by max drawdown), TFTAA wins 0.31 to 0.22 — meaningfully better risk-adjusted performance.
-The strategy excels in clean bull and crash regimes; the synthetic stress harness shows it gets chopped in fast leadership rotations.
+The strategy still excels in clean bull and crash regimes; the synthetic stress harness shows it gets chopped in fast leadership rotations.
 Knowing exactly where the edges are before deploying capital is the entire point of the harness.

 Configurable risk floor, enforced in code.